-But lastly here is final victory.
-I can say nothing about living with God, we have no time for that now; but here is the final victory concerning this great high priest.
-"Bless, Lord, his substance."

-Has not God done so?
-Was not Christ substantial work a blessing to the Old Testament saints?
+But, lastly, here is final victory.
+I can say nothing about living with od, we have not time for that.
+I can say nothing about living with God done so?
+Was not Christ's substantial work a blessing to the Old Testament saints?
+Was it not be substantial work a blessing to the Old Has it Testament saints?
 Was it not blessed on the day of Pentecost?
 Has it not been a blessing from that day to this?